oemof/oemof-solph/docs/usage.rst

 with the capacity of the storage.
 Three parameters are responsible for connecting the flows and the capacity of the storage:

-    *	' `invest_relation_input_capacity` ' fixes the input flow investment to the capacity investment.
-A ratio of ‘1’ means that the storage can be filled within one time-period.
+    *	``invest_relation_input_capacity`` fixes the input flow investment to the capacity investment.
+A ratio of 1 means that the storage can be filled within one time-period.
-    *	' `invest_relation_output_capacity` ' fixes the output flow investment to the capacity investment.
-A ratio of ‘1’ means that the storage can be emptied within one period.
+    *	``invest_relation_output_capacity`` fixes the output flow investment to the capacity investment.
+A ratio of 1 means that the storage can be emptied within one period.
-    *	' `invest_relation_input_output` ' fixes the input flow investment to the output flow investment.
+    *	``invest_relation_input_output`` fixes the input flow investment to the output flow investment.
 For values <1, the input will be smaller and for values >1 the input flow will be larger.

 You should not set all 3 parameters at the same time, since it will lead to overdetermination.